Legendandy/ROMA-VPS-Guide-How-to-Tunnel-ROMA-Localhost-Frontend-to-a-Public-URL/README.md

 <img width="3437" height="1312" alt="roma3" src="https://github.com/user-attachments/assets/d98ccb16-a900-4b0d-82a1-5cfa2cf7492b" />

-## Step 12:
+# Creating a public URL using Uncomplicated Firewall

-Creating a public URL using Uncomplicated Firewall
+## Step 1:

 - This is the best for API calls
 - Cloudfared has an HTTP timeout of 100 seconds for requests.
 Pro/Business bumps it higher (600s).